pookjw/CoreDataXPC/README.md

 ![](diagram.svg)

-Core Data with XPC Mach Service on Cocoa
+Example of Core Data with XPC Mach Service on Cocoa

 ![](image.png)